bluelightwatcher/holbertonschool-shell/basics/README.md

 runs ls -a -l -n
 will display files in long format and hidden files plus the user ID and GID will be numbers for instance my username etienne is replaced by 1000.

+The seventh script: 6-firstdirectory runs mkdir /tmp/my_first_directory create a directory with the absolute path